confi-surya/AccoutUpdaterServicfe/README.md

 This service commuicate with Container services to get the metadata information of it and then communicate with Account Service to update the same data to respective account.

-Trigger Recovery in distributed system:
+Trigger Recovery in Distributed System
 =======================================

 Account Service communicate with the Global Leader of the Distributed system to fetch the latest